23 01 2014

 – Downloads some malware/tool kit

-– reg add \CurrentVersion\Run /v malware.exe (sets persistence)
+– reg add \CurrentVersion\Run /v malware.exe (or sets some other kind of persistence)

 – moves around your network (net use, psexec, etc.)